uharika77/shopping-cart-page/README.md

 ## Features

--Display products with images, names, prices, and quantity inputs.
+- Display products with images, names, prices, and quantity inputs.

--Options to save items for later or remove them from the cart.
+- Options to save items for later or remove them from the cart.

--A summary section that calculates and displays the subtotal, tax, shipping, and total amount.
+- A summary section that calculates and displays the subtotal, tax, shipping, and total amount.

--Responsive design for optimal viewing on various screen sizes.
+- Responsive design for optimal viewing on various screen sizes.

 ## Technologies Used